Connect with us

 Surveys

 Sometimes the oldest tricks in the book are still worth your time.
-For example, conducting surveys on your existing and potential customers is a great way of disconfirming a hypothesis more so than validating one.
+For example, conducting surveys on your existing and potential customers is an excellent way of disconfirming a hypothesis more so than validating one.

-If a survey shows there is little to no interest in a certain product/service, then you can move on to a new hypothesis.
+You can move on to a new hypothesis if a survey shows little interest in a particular product/service.
 If there is interest, then there’s still work to be done.

-The advantages of this are that it’s easily organized, data-driven, easy to distribute, can be a way of contact collection and is low cost.
+The advantages are that it’s effortlessly organized, data-driven, easy to distribute, can be a way of contact collection, and is low cost.

-On the other hand, sometimes there can be limited responses, and surveys can lack personalization and incentives.
+On the other hand, sometimes, there can be limited responses, and surveys lack personalization and incentives.
 These disadvantages, however, can be rectified with proper organization and distribution.
 Things such as giveaways or discount codes can be used as incentives.

 Focus groups

-Focus groups can provide unique insights into the likes/dislikes, needs and desires of customers.
+Focus groups can provide unique insights into customers’ likes/dislikes, needs, and desires.
 They can be a bit costly and time-consuming.
 Still, the data you can collect is often richer as you can receive a more populated and detailed understanding of your assumptions and ideas based on what these customers have to say.

-TV and movie studios often utilize focus groups before committing to a project, as do advertising agencies.
+TV and movie studios, as do advertising agencies, often utilize focus groups before committing to a project.
 As a result, they gather their information from uniquely cultivated groups and establish more assumptions based on the reactions of individuals.

 Online observation

-Customer discovery could be as simple as reading what customers are saying or doing online.
+Customer discovery could be as simple as reading what customers say or do online.

-You can cultivate assumptions and prove or disprove your hypothesis by looking at how consumers are behaving online.
+You can cultivate assumptions and prove or disprove your hypothesis by observing how consumers behave online.

 The internet provides you with an endless stream of information.
 It’s free and takes very little time.
-However, it’s important to enter into this knowing that comments and discussions online are hard to verify, can be over-exaggerated, and it’s harder to be unbiased this way.
+However, it’s essential to enter into this knowing that online comments and discussions are hard to verify, can be over-exaggerated, and is harder to be unbiased.

 Social media houses so much valuable information about the habits and behaviors of consumers.
-The trick is being able to wade through what’s important and what isn’t.
-However, trailing a customer’s social media footprint is a great example of how online observation can unlock crucial customer data.
+The trick is wading through what’s essential and what isn’t.
+However, trailing a customer’s social media footprint is an excellent example of how online observation can unlock crucial customer data.

 Ready To Discover